How to Start an LLC in Michigan

 This is essentially a second name for your company, that is separate from the official LLC name.
 You must complete a bit of paperwork to register a DBA (see the link above), but once registered, you can legally do business under that name.
 This gives businesses more flexibility and means that your main LLC name doesn’t necessarily need to be the primary name you do business under.

 All Michigan LLCs must have what is called a Resident Agent (in most states, this is called a Registered Agent).
 This is an individual or company that is appointed by the business owner.
 Their main responsibility is to be the public-facing point of contact for the business.
 Mostly, this means receiving important documents, a notice of a lawsuit, etc. on behalf of the company.

 So, you can either be your own Registered Agent (although this will make your mailing address public record), or you can use a professional Registered Agent service.
-Northwest Registered Agent and ZenBusiness are both good options for Resident Agent services in Michigan.
+ZenBusiness and Northwest Registered Agent are both good options for Resident Agent services in Michigan.
 Using a service offers the advantage of protecting your personal privacy, while also ensuring that no important documents get lost or overlooked.

 Note: This step is optional, but recommended.

 An operating agreement is not required for LLCs in Michigan, but it’s still strongly recommended.
 This is a document that establishes the business structure and ownership rights of the company, as well as its operating procedures.
 It is an “internal document”, which means it’s simply kept on file with the company itself (you don’t need to submit it to any government agency).
 This is why it’s an optional step.